oakla/markdown-cv/index.md

 ## Extracurricular Activities
 `Feb 2018 - Mar 2020`
-__UTAS Acrobatics Society, President and Co-Founder__
+__UTAS Acrobatics Society__
+_President and Co-Founder_

 Founded the UTAS Acrobatics Society and led weekly meetings in an emotionally and physically safe space to practice partner acrobatics.

 Organised and executed quarterly structured special events, including university open days and workshops funded by grants from the university student union.

 During my time at the society, we were awarded $2,700 in grants, and raised $1,600 in member contributions.

 `Apr 2016 – May 2017`
-__Tasmanian University Climbing Club, Treasurer (Volunteer)__
+__Tasmanian University Climbing Club__
+_Treasurer (Volunteer)_

 `Aug 2015 – Jun 2018`
-__Source Community Wholefoods, Volunteer__
+__Source Community Wholefoods__
+_Volunteer_

 Volunteered weekly in the café and bulk-food store of a not-for-profit food co-op focused on developing sustainable food systems.